DZD-eV-Diabetes-Research/redcap-docker/README.md

 ### REDCap Application configuration

 You can configure the REDCap instance with env vars.
+Just prefix the config variables available in the REDCap database table `redcap_config` with `RCCONF_`

-see [REDCap allication env vars](config_vars_list.md#redcap-application-config-vars) for a list of all options
+see [REDCap allication env vars](config_vars_list.md#redcap-application-config-vars) for a list of (almost) all available options

 ### Email configuration